- On Site During the Festival

 - A live-in is not a people carrier, or any other medium sized vehicle you want to park near (i.e. for storage).
 If you buy a Live-in pass for a vehicle that’s not going to be lived in, we’ll refund the difference in passes and you will need to leave the vehicle in the car park.

-We can’t accept very large motor homes (e.g. Winnebagos), full-size coaches (neither of these will make it through all the gates) or vehicles over 7.5 tons (which will put stress on a small bridge on site).
-A proportion of the money from the car parking goes towards permaculture and tree planting projects on Buddhafield land.
+- We can’t accept very large motor homes (e.g. Winnebagos), full-size coaches (neither of these will make it through all the gates) or vehicles over 7.5 tons.
+A proportion of the money from the car parking goes towards tree planting and environmental projects on Buddhafield land.

-Each vehicle gets approximately a 6m x 4m bay with a 6m space in between.
-Please do not pitch tents next to live-in vehicles (in either the same or the next bay) - tents should be pitched in the camping field (Hurdles) wherever possible.
+- Each vehicle gets approximately a 6m x 4m bay with a 6m space in between.
+Please do not pitch tents next to live-in vehicles (in either the same or the next bay) - tents should be pitched in the camping field (Long Field) wherever possible.
 Awnings that attach to a vehicle are permitted.
-If you need it, please ask the live-in vehicle marshal for assistance when you arrive.
+If you need it, please ask the Live-in vehicle marshal for assistance when you arrive.

 - If you bring a caravan (i.e. something towed behind a car) You’ll be allowed to drive down to unhitch, but we’d like the car to come back to the car park afterwards.